IgniteUI/help-topics/topics/02_Controls/igMap/00_Overview_igMap.md

 			</td>

 			<td>
-				The functionality of the igMap control uses some utilities and the data visualization core from the Ignite UI library.
+				The functionality of the igMap control uses some utilities and the data visualization core from the %%ProductName%% library.

 				<table class="table">
 					<thead>